-As a young woman Karen Medlyn had two ambitions in her life - she wanted to dedicate her life to nursing and to live in a cottage in the close-knit community of Charlestown – she achieved both, but aged just 33 her life was cruelly changed when she was diagnosed with the neurological condition Multiple Sclerosis.
+As a young woman Karen had two ambitions in life - she wanted to dedicate her life to nursing and to live in a cottage in the close-knit community of Charlestown she achieved both, but aged in 2003 at just 33 her life sadly changed when she was diagnosed with Primary Progressive Multiple Sclerosis.
+Karen was both a service user and avid fundraiser for the charity.
+Karen passed away in March 2014, aged 44, after living with the condition for more than 11 years.

-Karen’s grandmother Edna Liddicoat, 92, and her team of helpers have over several years contributed more than £40,000 to the charity, mainly through selling festive knitted items.
-The family’s efforts have enabled the charity to buy various pieces of equipment used in the Physiotherapy Department, which was named The Karen Medlyn Suite in 2011.
+Karen’s grandmother Edna Liddicoat, 96, and her team of helpers have raised nearly £90,000 for the charity, mainly through selling festive knitted items.
+The family’s efforts have enabled the charity to buy various pieces of equipment for the Karen Medlyn Therapy Gym.